 We will update you on any fraudulent transactions.

-Benefits of opening a 3 in 1 account with ICICI Direct include the following:
+The benefits of opening a 3 in 1 account with ICICI Direct include the following:

 - You may trade in various trading instruments such as equity shares, bonds, mutual funds, and initial public offerings on both the NSE and BSE.